openforcefield/openforcefield.org/content/news/0-2-release.md

 ## How should I provide feedback?

-One of our biggest goals in putting this release out is to start gathering feedback.
+One of our primary goals in putting this release out is to start gathering feedback.
 If you have any questions or bugs to report, please post to the [Open Force Field issue tracker](https://github.com/openforcefield/openforcefield/issues) or contact us on the Open Force Field Slack.

 We are especially interested in receiving feedback on: